-- a.
-In accordance with the Conflict of Interest Disclosure established in Commission Policy 1.100, no employee, board member, agent, or representative of the Commission may simultaneously serve as an employee, board member, agent, representative, vendor, or contractor of a charter school authorized by the Commission. - b.
+- In accordance with the Conflict of Interest Disclosure established in Commission Policies 1.100 and 1.300, no employee, board member, agent, or representative of the Commission may simultaneously serve as an employee, board member, agent, representative, vendor, or contractor of a charter school authorized by the Commission. - b.
 The Commission will not provide technical support to a charter school that it authorizes and serves as the authorizer whenever said technical support will directly and substantially impact any authorizer decision related to the authorization, renewal, revocation, or nonrenewal of the charter school. - c.
 The granting, revocation, or renewal of charter may never be contingent on the charter school being required to contract, lease or purchase services from the Commission.